 National Institute of Mental Health – the largest scientific organization in the world dedicated to research focused on the understanding, treatment, and prevention of mental disorders and the promotion of mental health.
 Their website contains research information on symptoms, diagnosis, and treatment of various mental illnesses.

 SAMHSA – SAMHSA’s mission is to reduce the impact of substance abuse and mental illness on America’s communities.
 The website is a treasure trove of information but the sheer volume can be intimidating.
-For instance, this paper on Shared Decision Making in Mental Health is 122 pages long but reading the conclusion on page 91 is a helpful start.
 Free BRSS TACS webinars about recovery and other topics are archived here.
 SAMHSA’s Concept of Trauma and Guidance for a Trauma-Informed Approach is also worth checking out.

 The TLC Foundation – The TLC Foundation for Body-Focused Repetitive Behaviors helps people overcome and heal from body-focused repetitive behaviors like skin-picking and hair-pulling.